supremeimposter/My-Vault/DiscreteMathematics/First-Order-Logic/Features of First Order Logic.md

 > - The domain is non-empty, unless explicitly specified otherwise.
 > - The domain of every variables in a FOL expression is same, unless specified otherwise.

-## Relations or Predicates
+## Predicates
+- A logical expression containing some variable that becomes a proposition when we substitute any particular value from the universe for this variable is called a predicate.
 - Relations over or between or among objects is called predicates.
-- A logical expression containing some variable that becomes a proposition when we substitute any particular value from the universe for this variable is called a predicate.
 - A predicate is NOT a proposition until a variable is substituted.
 Once a variable is substituted, it is called Predicate instantiation which becomes a proposition.

 ```mermaid